javigs82/ecommerce-basket/README.md

 ## Assumptions

- - **Database** is not the purpose of this ReleaseCandidate, so `in memory access` is implemented.
+ - **Database** is not the purpose of this ReleaseCandidate, so `in memory access` is provided as data storage.
  - **Currency** selected as default is Euro.
-As EUROPE is the country of development, cents is the unit of money and euro is the unit of currency The system does not provide any other currency in this pre-release.
+As EUROPE is the country of development, cents is the unit of money and euro is the unit of currency.
+The system does not provide any other currency in this pre-release.
- - **Catalog service** will provide info about items, so ` CatalogAdapter.java` returns hardcoded results
+ - **Catalog service** will provide info about items, so ` ItemAdapter.java` returns hardcoded results
- - **Marketing service** will provide info discounts, so `MarketingAdapter.java` returns hardcoded results. **Discounts** must be implemented based on marketing requirements, but for this pre-release, `minimum amount` of items and `discount percentage` are implemented. **Only one discount per item**.
+ - **Marketing service** will provide info discounts, so `DiscuountsAdapter.java` returns hardcoded results. **Discounts** must be implemented based on marketing requirements, but for this pre-release, `minimum amount` of items and `discount percentage` are implemented as defition of `Discuount.java`. **Only one discount per item**.

 ## Arquitecture

-This service is defined walking throught over hexagonal with ports and adapters.
+This service is defined by walking through over hexagon with ports and adapters.
-Also, is implemnteing under reactive paradigms, so the following technologies are assumed:
+Also, is implemented under reactive paradigms, so the following technologies are assumed:
  - `routes` for the http interface (akka **application layer**)
  - `vertex bus` + `completable futures` for **domain layer**
- - **infrastructure layer** data is provided by those layers.
+ - **infrastructure layer** where data is provided by adapters and repositories.

 ### Application